raspberrypilearning/cd-advanced-html-css-sushi/en/step_5.md

 ```

 By setting the left and right margins to `auto` you can make any element be in the middle instead of over to the left.
-That's one common problem solved!
-Another is arranging elements side by side in a row.

 + Put all of the card links you just made into a new container element.
 It's not going to be an `article` or a `section`, but one called `div`.
 It's a general purpose container you can use for grouping things and making nice layouts.